percona/everest-doc/docs/use/database_view.md

 - **Delete the database**

-    When you dont need the database anymore, you can delete the database.
+    When you no longer need your database, you can delete it.
 To delete your database, click the ellipsis (...) menu next to the database you want to suspend, then click **Delete**.